EPFL-LQM/gpvmc/README.md

 Variational Monte-Carlo for Gutzwiller-Projected Wavefunctions implementation {#mainpage}
 =============================================================================

-This software was used to produce the numerical results published in

-B. Dalla Piazza _et al._, "Fractional excitations in the square lattice quantum antiferromagnet", Accepted in Nature Physics (October 2014).

 The software main objective is to provide an efficient way of calculating many-body wavefunction $|\psi\rangle$ overlaps with real space spin configuration state $|\alpha\rangle$.
 Its main components are:

 *   The wavefunction $|\psi\rangle$ is a trial ground state or excited state.
 Different such wavefunctions are implemented and inherit from the WaveFunction object.